-In 2013 the modifications to the Texas sites federal discharge permits that set the minimum nozzle exit velocity at 30 feet per second (fps) remained in effect.
-These modifications increase dispersion of the offshore brine discharge further reducing potential impacts to organisms in receiving waters.
-The two federal NPDES permits were also the subject of required renewal applications sent to the EPA in 2013, 180 days to expiration per regulation.
+In 2014 the modifications to the Texas sites federal discharge permits that set the minimum nozzle exit velocity at 30 feet per second (fps) remained in effect until November 1, 2014.
+Modifications to each permit based on CORMIX modeling reviews by Region 6 and the SPR resulted in changes to operations that maintain adequate levels of dispersion of the offshore brine discharge limiting potential impacts to organisms in receiving waters.
+The two federal NPDES permits that were the subject of required renewal applications sent to the EPA in 2013, 180 days to expiration per regulation, became effective November 1, 2014, after review and comments were exchange mid-year and final permits issued September 10, 2014.
 Louisiana has primary enforcement responsibility for the NPDES discharge program, issuing permits under the CWA.
 The SPR maintains a Louisiana statewide permit from LDEQ for discharge of hydrostatic test water that minimizes permit-filing fees and increases flexibility in support of site construction and maintenance activities.